MidnightMages/AdvancedComputers/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 Feel free to include images / any markdown features to illustrate your suggestion.
 This _can_ also include asking to support a new minecraft version, though we would like to first get the mod to a stable point and implement most features.

+Please also check if your feature has already been requested in another issue ticket.
 -->

 # Description of the feature / change